Makeup artist insurance

 Yes, it doesn't matter if you're self-taught or professionally trained, you'll be covered with our makeup artist insurance.

-Yes – whether it's in the UK or overseas, if you often travel to offer your services on location, your insured equipment will be covered anywhere in the world for up to 90 days.
+Yes – whether it's in the UK or overseas, if you often travel to offer your services on location, your insured equipment will be covered in the UK and temporarily anywhere in the world.

 Yes, it's easy to change your details, such as your business name, number of employees and turnover as well as adjust your level of cover in the online customer portal once you've started a policy with us.